 In the following example, we have one SOHO device with two connected units PC and Server.

 We have a 15 Mbps connection available from ISP in this case.
 We want to be sure the server receives enough traffic, so we will configure a simple queue with a limit-at parameter to guarantee a server to receive 5Mbps:

 That is all.
 The server will get 5 Mbps of traffic rate regardless of other traffic flows.
 If you are using the default configuration, be sure the FastTrack rule is disabled for this particular traffic, otherwise, it will bypass Simple Queues and they will not work.

 The queue tree creates only a one-directional queue in one of the HTBs.
-It is also the only way how to add a queue on the separate interface.
+It is also the only way how to add a queue on a separate interface.
 This way it is possible to ease mangle configuration - you don't need separate marks for download and upload - only the upload will get to the Public interface and only the download will get to a Private interface.
 The main difference from Simple Queues is that the Queue tree is not ordered - all traffic passes it together.

 In the following example, we will mark all the packets coming from preconfigured in-interface-list=LAN and will limit the traffic with a queue tree based on these packet marks.

 Let`s create a firewall address-list: